PinyinTones was written by Tao Yue.

 How to Use on Windows 8 and 8.1

 - Press WindowsKey + Spacebar to bring up the input selector.

 In Windows 8, the input method is associated with the user session.
-Once you switch to PinyinTones, the setting sticks for all the programs you open.
+Once you switch to PinyinTones, the setting applies to all programs you have open.
 This includes desktop applications, as well as Windows Store applications.

 PinyinTones registers itself as a Japanese text service.
 This was done intentionally to avoid a